bandprotocol/bandchain-docs-v2/docs/staking/02-delegate.md

 you'll be able to see the updated status showing that you've delegated to your chosen validator.

 ![your account detail page](/img/staking/account_details.png)

+## Next: Manage your BAND stake

+Once you have staked your BAND, you have 4 options to consider.

+- Undelegate
+- Redelegate
+- Claim Rewards
+- Reinvest